h5law/h5law.github.io/posts/happiness.md

 I’ve come to think that happiness is less about what happens to us and more about how we respond.
 Do we shrink from difficulty, or do we let it shape us?
 Do we resent the weight we carry, or do we claim it as ours?
-There is a subtle joy in realizing that even when circumstances are unfair or absurd, our response still belongs to us.
+There is a subtle joy in realising that even when circumstances are unfair or absurd, our response still belongs to us.

 This doesn’t mean forcing optimism onto a broken situation.
 It means clarity.
 Seeing the world as it is, stripped of false promises, and choosing to live anyway.
 There is dignity in that choice.
 Even beauty.

-Perhaps happiness is not the feeling that life is easy, but the realization that life is *worth engaging with*—even when it hurts, even when it makes no sense.
+Perhaps happiness is not the feeling that life is easy, but the realisation that life is *worth engaging with* - even when it hurts, even when it makes no sense.
 It is found in effort, in persistence, in saying “yes” to existence without demanding that it justify itself first.